 An automated seller journey is essentially a toolkit.
 Include everything needed to win an opportunity, develop and execute an account plan, find opportunities within your territory, or to manage your channel partners.
-This can include, but is not limited to: the process (sales, account, etc. processes), activities, verifiable outcome’s, job aids, contextual learning, and various other company specific assets and information.
+This can include but is not limited to: the process (sales, account, etc. processes), activities, verifiable outcome’s, job aids, contextual learning, and various other company-specific assets and information.
 When automated correctly, the automated seller journey becomes the hub and launches users to what they need, in the context what they are doing.
 “Right now” and in real-time.

 You may recall from our prior blog, “Aligning Sales Talent to Drive Your Business Goals,” that there is huge value in aligning sales talent by leveraging sales talent analytics.
 Guided sales journeys can provide the vehicle to support the usage of these Critical Sales Competencies™ every day.
 For example, let’s assume that analytics prove that having Effective Sales Conversations is a Key Driver of Quota Attainment.
-The everyday ability of a seller is to: 1.
-Learn how to have effective sales conversation and 2.
+The everyday ability of a seller is to 1.
+Learn how to have an effective sales conversation and 2.
 Apply that learning with real clients become mission critical.

-Overall, the power of this approach is driven exponentially higher when users are served up the appropriate automated seller journey, based on the situation they are engaged in, and aligned with those competencies that are statistically proven to drive results within your specific organization.
+Overall, the power of this approach is driven exponentially higher when users are served up the appropriately automated seller journey, based on the situation they are engaged in, and aligned with those competencies that are statistically proven to drive results within your specific organization.
 One size doesn’t fit all.

 Showing a seller what to do next via a guided sales journey, is only half of what they typically need.
-The other half is to provide the learning in small digestible servings, and show them how to complete something based on what they are doing at that moment in time.
+The other half is to provide the learning in small digestible servings and show them how to complete something based on what they are doing at that moment in time.
 In short, a long list of reinforcement assets can have value.
 However, unless they are presented within the journey and within the context of what the seller is doing, they are likely to remain unused.